lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-13-Sledgehammer.md

 ### Why resolution?

 It was trendy to despise resolution theorem proving in the early 2000s.
-Other technologies, such as model checkers, BDDs and SAT solvers, were solving real problems.
+Other technologies, such as model checkers, BDDs and SAT solvers, were solving tonnes of real problems.
 Around that time, I had been using Isabelle to [verify cryptographic protocols](https://doi.org/10.3233/JCS-1998-61-205) (also [here](https://www.cl.cam.ac.uk/~lp15/papers/Auth/jcs.pdf)), with considerable success.
-I was happy to see an attempt to replicate my work using a Certain Other Ballyhooed System (not type theory-based) fail utterly.
+I was happy to see an attempt to replicate my work using a Certain Other Ballyhooed System (not type theory based) fail utterly.
 But I was stunned by the emergence of an automatic protocol verifier called [TAPS](https://doi.org/10.3233/JCS-2003-11203), also [here](http://laser.inf.ethz.ch/2004/papers/cohen/paper2.pdf).
 Its results were too good to be true, and I'm sorry to confess that my suspicious self asked its author, Ernie Cohen, a series of technical questions designed to see whether TAPS was really giving the right answers.